Developer Portal

 Some of the most common gaps teams encounter include:

-• No native developer portal in AWS API Gateway: AWS API Gateway focuses on API runtime management.
-It does not include a built-in developer portal for publishing APIs and onboarding developers.
+- Basic native developer portal in AWS API Gateway: AWS API Gateway focuses on API runtime management.
+It does include a built-in developer portal but needs to be customized internally for most features.

 Do you need a Developer Portal for AWS API Gateway?